gflauder/peer-review/README.md

 ## Attribution

-This project is a fork of [Original Project](https://github.com/original-author/original-project) by [Original Author](https://github.com/original-author).
+This project is a fork of vphantom/pyriteview (https://github.com/vphantom/pyriteview) by Stéphane Lavergne (https://github.com/vphantom).

 Article versioning hub for peer-reviewed publications.